Moshes-Abraham/clasp-wiki/Building-using-the-koga-build-system.md

 # Configuration

-If the configure script does succeed in configuring the build or if you want to adjust the settings you use a plist in `config.sexp` with the following values.
+If the configure script does not succeed in configuring the build or if you want to adjust the settings you use a plist in `config.sexp` with the following values.
 These options can also be passed directly to koga via command line options.
 For example executing `./koga --debug-lexical-depth` is equivalent to adding `:debug-lexical-depth t` to the plist in `config.sexp`.
-Extensions can be enabled by passing the names separated with commas, i.e. `./koga --extensions cando,seqan-clasp`
+Extensions can be enabled by passing the names separated with commas, i.e. `./koga --extensions=cando,seqan-clasp`

-* `:no-sync` — A list of repository names to avoid syncing.
+* `:skip-sync` — A list of repository names to avoid syncing.
 This is useful if you are doing development on an extension such as Cando.
 * `:build-mode` — Define how clasp is built. [default :faso]
   - `:bitcode` compiles to bitcode and thinLTO is used to link everything.
     This gives the fastest product but linking takes a long time.